YanchWare/fractal-samples/gcp/gke-minimum-sample/README.md

 ## Introduction

-The purpose of this project is to test the instantiation of a GKE cluster using the minimum requirements.
+The purpose of this project is to show the instantiation of a GKE cluster using the minimum requirements.
 For this example, we will mostly rely on the default settings used by [Fractal Cloud](https://fractal.cloud).

 You can find more information on this in our [documentation](https://fractal.cloud/docs).